A Power of Attorney is a power, which allows someone you trust to act on your behalf.

 Supportive Powers of Attorney:- This document allows a person to appoint an attorney to support the person to make and give effect to some or all of their own decisions.
 The supportive attorney does not make decisions for the person but can assist the person by collecting or obtaining information and documents for that person.

-We will be pleased to advise you with regard to your individual situation and can assist you in deciding when and if you should appoint an attorney or decision maker.
+We would be pleased to advise you with regard to your individual situation and can assist you in deciding when and if you should appoint an Attorney or Decision Maker.